DeathStar3/Varicity-SCP-reproduction-package/varicity-backend/README.md

 ```

-### VariCity-backend configuration
+### VariCity-TS-backend configuration
-Here is the list of environment variables you can use to change the behavior of Varicity-Backend
+Here is the list of environment variables you can use to change the behavior of VariCity-TS-backend
 You can modify their default values in the `.env` or by setting an environment variable with the same names.

 ```properties